-In the current version two Flow SimulatorTM exports are available the steady state thermal analysis and the thermal transient analysis for three-phase inner rotor SMPM.
+In the current version only one Flow Simulator export is available the steady state thermal analysis for three-phase inner rotor SMPM.
+Thermal transient export and more machine types will be addressed in future versions.

 8.4.2 Characterization - Thermal -Motor & Generator - Steady State